If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Yoga is one of the commonest forms of complementary and alternative medicine therapies today.

-Studies showed that practicing Yoga and meditation help reduce chronic stress response, emotional dysregulation, depression, and anxiety, control and calm your mind and thoughts, remove the mental and psychological blockage and also an excellent relaxation technique.
+Studies showed that practicing Yoga and meditation help reduce chronic stress response, depression, anxiety, controls and calms your mind and thoughts.

 Researches on Yoga and Meditation